overnight release of the 2018 Organisation for Economic Cooperation and

 Teach for Australia (TFA), and a range of other dedicated organisations in the sector, work to address the disparity of achievement by partnering with communities who are in need.
 As the continued drop in results that this latest report illustrates, there is an increasing urgency for this work to be done.

-At TFA, the development of high quality teachers and school leaders is central to this work.
+development of high quality teachers and school leaders is central to this

 “Recognising, valuing and enhancing the teachers and school leaders with high levels of expertise makes the difference,” writes Dr. John Hattie, Professor of Education and Director of the Melbourne Education Research Institute at the University of Melbourne.
 “It’s what works best.”